squareblob/MountAugusta/Constitution.md

 ## C. Citizenship

 i.
-To fulfil the prerequisites for gaining citizenship, one must do all of the following:
+Requirements for citizen eligibility

 > a.
 Own or rent property, as defined in Article IV, in Mount Augusta.
 >